-Comfort food is my favorite food, there is nothing like a delicious warm comforting recipe on a chilly night or heck any other night for that fact.
+Comfort food is my favorite food.
+There is nothing like a deliciously warm, comforting recipe on a chilly night or heck any other night for that fact.
 Cabbage Sausage and Kluski is one of those childhood recipes my father would make every so often during the winter and fall months when my mother worked late.
-It was so wonderful there would hardly ever be a bite left.
+It was so beautiful there would hardly ever be a bite left.

 Did she mean to say Halusky?
 My answer?
 No, I did not.
 You read that correctly, Kluski.
-I know tend to share a lot of Southern Dishes and recipes on here that Y’all enjoy, however, I also love sharing other fabulous comfort food recipes we have enjoyed over the years living in different areas.
-This Cabbage Sausage and Kluski is a fantastic example of fine comfort food.
+I know I tend to share a lot of Southern Dishes and recipes on here that Y’all enjoy.
+However, I also love sharing other fabulous comfort food recipes we have enjoyed over the years living in different areas.
+This Cabbage Sausage and Kluski is a fantastic example of excellent comfort food.

-If you love cabbage you are going to fall in love with this amazing comfort food recipe of my Dad’s for Cabbage Sausage and Kluski.
-When I tell you it’s amazing, I really mean it.
-Just imagine fabulously buttery noodles with sauteed cabbage, bratwurst, thick sliced, bacon, and onions all in one dish.
-Oh my gosh so delicious!
+If you love cabbage, you are going to fall in love with this fantastic comfort food recipe of my Dad’s for Cabbage Sausage and Kluski.
+When I tell you it’s incredible, I mean it.
+Just imagine fabulously buttery noodles with sauteed cabbage, bratwurst, thick-sliced, bacon, and onions all in one dish.
+Oh my gosh, so delicious!